 Organic foods may be more nutritious and tasty than other agricultural methods.
 Farmers may struggle to satisfy large-scale demands due to low production in the early years.
 They may also have a lower shelf life than chemical products.
 Organic goods may not be affordable to all consumer groups.
 Farming can be time-consuming, and meeting regulatory standards can be difficult.

-Growing numbers of farms practise organic farming, but there are obstacles to overcome as new technologies are getting developed.
-While it can be successful as a thoughtful farming practice, it is also true that the prudent use of safe and effective agrochemicals can promote sustainable agricultural practises.
+Growing numbers of farms practice organic farming, but there are obstacles to overcome as new technologies are being developed.
+While it can be successful as a thoughtful farming practice, it is also true that the prudent use of safe and effective agrochemicals can promote sustainable agricultural practices.

 Organic Farming: Making Money While Saving the Environment